Jafner/Jafner.net/homelab/docs/Complete and Partial Rackdown.md

 3. Shut down most services: `for app in ~/homelab/server/config/*; do echo "===== SHUTTING DOWN $app =====" && cd $app && docker-compose down; done`
 4. Shut down Minecraft servers: `cd ~/homelab/server/config/minecraft && for service in ./*.yml; do echo "===== SHUTTING DOWN $service =====" && docker-compose -f $service down; done`
 5. Shut down the host: `sudo shutdown now`.
 Wait 30 seconds.
+If the green power LED doesn't turn off, hold the power button until it does.

+### Boot
 6. Press the power button on the front of the chassis to begin booting.
 Take note of any POST beeps during this time.
 Wait for the host to be accessible via SSH.
 7. Check current running docker containers
 8. Start most services: `for app in ~/homelab/server/config/*; do echo "===== STARTING $app =====" && cd $app && docker-compose up -d; done`